 Recognizing the critical role of nutrition to all human endeavors, the mission of the nutrition program is to provide sound, science-based principles, theories and applications to students whose personal or professional interests embrace the discipline.
-The nutrition program at SUU offers two different emphases to prepare students for entrance into a graduate program or nutrition-related careers upon degree completion at SUU.
+The nutrition program at SUU offers two different emphases to prepare students for a number of related careers or entrance into a graduate program upon degree completion at SUU.
 Additionally, the program promotes wellness by offering a minor and support courses that compliment a variety of other disciplines, especially those related to health, human services and athletics.
 The program demonstrates dedication to outstanding teaching by maintaining a faculty of professionally-qualified professor-practitioners.

-- The goal of the nutrition program at SUU is to prepare students for entrance into a graduate program or nutrition-related careers upon degree completion at SUU.
+- The goal of the nutrition program at SUU is to prepare students for a number of related careers or entrance into a graduate program upon degree completion at SUU.

 - The intent of the program is to foster a broad understanding of the science of nutrition as it is integrated into all human pursuits.

 - Students will demonstrate knowledge of scientific principles related to agriculture.